Measuring Progress with Multiple Goods or Services in a Single Performance Obligation

 Criteria for revenue recognition at a point in time, including situations such as bill-and-hold, and consignments.

-ASC 606's treatment of revenue and costs from activities performed before the contract establishment date that relate to an anticipated contract.
+Analysis of ASC 606's treatment of revenue and costs from performance obligations partially completed before the contract establishment date

 Depending on the type, a right of return may be a variable consideration under ASC 606.